 RoundUp is an herbicide (weed killer) that consists of the active chemical ingredient glyphosate, along with other inert ingredients such as water, ethoxylated tallowamine, isopropylamine and polyoxyethylene alkylamine.

 Glyphosate was discovered by scientists for Monsanto in 1970 and registered in the United States in 1974.
-The company held the exclusive patent to sell glyphosate-based herbicides until it expired in 2000.
-However, they are still the market leader in glyphosate-based herbicides.
+They held the exclusive patent to sell glyphosate-based herbicides until it expired in 2000.
+RoundUp and Monsanto were purchased by German medical giant Bayer in 2018 and they remain the market leader in glyphosate-based herbicides.

 Monsanto has routinely claimed RoundUp is non-toxic, even comparing it to table salt in some advertisements.
 And, even though the EPA initially classified glyphosate as a carcinogen (causing cancer) in 1985, it unexpectedly re-classified it as safe in 1991.

 However, the EPA’s current position is based primarily on outdated studies that are unpublished, lacking peer-review, and subject to influence by the chemical industry.

 Now, a growing amount of scientific data suggests glyphosate may be linked with non-Hodgkin’s Lymphoma.

 A 2001 study of Canadian farmers found a link between glyphosate and non-Hodgkin's lymphoma.
 An article studying farmworkers in 2003 also noted an increasing occurrence of non-Hodgkin's lymphoma in those exposed to glyphosate.

 In 2008, a study from Sweden concluded exposure to glyphosate could double the risk of non-Hodgkin's lymphoma.